 In June 2014, the FASB issued ASU No. 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could be Achieved after the Requisite Service Period.
 This amendment requires that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition that affects vesting or as a nonvesting condition that affects the grant-date fair value of an award, and provides explicit guidance for those awards.
+Our performance share award recipients could retire before the shares vest.
+In that circumstance we would treat this as a performance condition that affects vesting.
 This guidance became effective for fiscal years beginning on or after December 15, 2015.
 We adopted this guidance as of November 1, 2016 with no impact on our consolidated financial statements.